FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/television/lena-zavaroni-and-music/1979-04-01-lena-zavaroni-and-guests.md

 </figcaption>
 </figure>

-<br />{: .clear}
+{: .clear}

-> Believed to be a recording for an episode of Lena Zavaroni and Music.
+> Believed to be a recording for an episode of [Lena Zavaroni and Music](/category/lena-zavaroni-and-music).
 >
 > Lena Zavaroni and Music was a music, comedy and variety programme featuring Lena Zavaroni and her guests.
 Six episodes were aired by the BBC in the spring of 1979.
 >